-People with invisible disabilities are in a susceptible position as they choose whether or not to disclose their diagnoses.
+People with invisible disabilities are in a vulnerable position as they choose whether or not to disclose their diagnoses.
 If recipients of these disclosures are supportive, this could create a more positive experience for the individuals disclosing.

-However, it should be noted that multiple studies have shown that disclosure during the hiring period resulted in fewer invitations for job interviews (Hipes et al, 2016).
-For example, HR managers are an important stakeholder group who have mainly negative attitudes and behavior regarding disabilities.
+However, it should be noted that multiple studies have shown that disclosure during the hiring period resulted in fewer invitations for job interviews4.
+For example, human resource managers are an important stakeholder group who have mainly negative attitudes and behavior regarding disabilities.
 Since their job is to act on behalf of their organization, their attitudes and behavior may not change until organizations at the level of management change.
+We need to keep this in consideration as we advise our students.

-We are in a position to advise our students on how to handle this situation.
 This memo has outlined both the advantages and disadvantages of disclosure.
-To review overall the positive outcomes of disclosure include: Improved relationships with colleagues and supervisors; Authenticity; Work environment support and ADA support.
+To reiterate the overall positive outcomes of disclosure include: Improved relationships with colleagues and supervisors; Authenticity; Work environment support and ADA support.
 The negative outcomes of disclosure include: Facing stigma and discrimination.

 Reviewing this information with our students will substantially improve their understanding of the potential employment situation and ascertaining both the advantages as well as disadvantage of disability disclosure.
-Knowledge and preparation is power.
+Knowledge and preparation are power.
 We must convey that our students are in control of the situation and success is within their grasp.